President Donald Trump promoted Trump Accounts during a summit on Jan. 28 to highlight the program’s official launch on July 5, 2026.

 Investments

-The federal government will deposit a one-time seed contribution of $1,000 to a savings account for every American child born between the selected dates.
+The federal government will deposit a one-time seed contribution of $1,000 to a savings account for every American child born within the range of eligibility.

 “Your account balance will grow over time on its own, whether you choose to contribute additionally or not,” the official website stated.